perma-id/w3id.org/emmo/README.md

 ## Expected organisation of repositories for domain ontologies

 ### GitHub repository
-In the root of the repository we should have a file called {DOMAIN}.ttl.
+In the root of the repository, we should have a file called `{DOMAIN}.ttl`.
 This should be the main file for the ontology.
 It should exist to make the ontology FAIR.

 ### GitHub Pages
 Using GitHub pages is optional.
-There are several use cases for using cases for using GitHub Pages:
+There are several reasons to use GitHub Pages:
-- The main turtle file is generated from another semantic source.
+- _The main turtle file is generated from another semantic source._
   In this case it make sense to distribute the ontology on GitHub pages to avoid polluting your GitHub repository.
-- Your ontology consists of many modules importing each other.
+- _Your ontology consists of many modules importing each other._
   Loading them recursively from GitHub may be very slow.
   To speed up the loading process, you could merge (squash) all modules into a single turtle file, which you could store on GitHub Pages.
-- You want to publish the inferred ontology, so that the user have full to the full inferred ontology without having to first running a reasoner.
+- _You want to publish the inferred ontology, so that the user have full to the full inferred ontology without having to first running a reasoner._
-- Reference html documenting of classes and relations in the ontology.
+- _Reference html documenting of classes and relations in the ontology._
   The main aim of this document is to making the IRIs resolvable in a browser as human readable documentation of the concepts.

-Expected structure of GitHub pares:
+Expected structure of GitHub pages:

 ```
 .